 But they aren't without flaws.
 In fact, you may find that you spend much more at these pop-up stores than you would elsewhere.
-Furthermore, consumers are known to complain about poor-quality items and issues with obtaining refunds, according to the Better Business Bureau.
+Furthermore, consumers are known to complain about poor-quality items and issues with getting in touch with the store, according to the Better Business Bureau.
 So if you're thinking about visiting one of these stores, proceed with caution, and carefully examine your items before making a purchase.

 Readers, what are your favorite ways to save on Halloween?
+Do you have other tips for getting the best Halloween candy deals?
 Please share in the comments below.